PD Dr. Matthias Jäger

 In the future, “Cognitive ergonomics” will play a central role in the field of work design in order to be able to respondbetter to the various demandsarising from new technologies.
 Among other things,the topic of user modeling- which was worked on separately in the past- is included in this field.

 Occupational activities frequently leadto illnesses and complaints in the musculoskeletal system and also to high absenteeism.
 Risky activities are preferably found in the office,as well as during load handling or when manually moving patients in care.

-The aim is a physiologically appropriate organization of work and prevention in order to reduce overload risk.
+The goal is a physiologically appropriate design of work and prevention to reduce relatedhealth risks.

 In addition to basic research,results in this domain are highly relevant in different application contexts (e.g., social relevance) and are thusconstantly requestedfor policy advice.